 The weak point in Nikon’s APS-C mirrorless line-up is the lack of lenses built specifically for the APS-C DX sensor.
-Though you can use high-quality Z Nikkor full-frame FX lenses (and you can use a FTZ adapter to attach your existing F mount full-frame lenses), these full-frame FX lenses are much bigger and heavier.
+Though you can use high-quality Z Nikkor full-frame FX lenses (and you can use a FTZ adapter to attach your existing F mount full-frame lenses), these full-frame FX lenses are much bigger, heavier, and more expensive.
 (Remember also, since the Z fc uses a smaller APS-C DX sensor, there is a 1.5x crop factor when an FX lens is attached.)

 The Z fc can be conveniently used as a webcam for live streaming, teleconferencing and gaming.